Tulsi Gabbard Reverses Course, Supports Donald Trump’s Impeachment Following Ukraine Whistleblower Complaint

 — INQUISITR (@theinquisitr) September 27, 2019

 Her comments come after the official whistleblower complaint, referenced by Gabbard in her Friday statement and released to the public on Thursday, alleges that the president and members of his administration took efforts to hide evidence of the July call, storing an official transcript in a location meant for classified files.
-Per the complaint, the whistleblower, who was not a party on the July call but claims to have been told about it by several credible officials who were, alleges claims the the White House has taken similar actions on other occasions.
+Per the complaint, the whistleblower, who was not a party on the July call but claims to have been told about it by several credible officials who were, alleges claims that the White House has taken similar actions on other occasions.

 Per a previous report from The Inquisitr, Gabbard slammed the Democratic National Committee (DNC) earlier this week over what she called a “lack of transparency” in its requirements to qualify for the party’s primary debates.
 Gabbard met the donor requirement for the September debate earlier this month, but did not meet the polling requirements and was therefore unable to participate.